 An early morning drive on a tourist bus takes you to Pokhara, the city of lakes.
 Pokhara is at a distance of 200 km from Kathmandu.
 It takes almost 6-7 hours to reach to this beautiful city.
 The drive will give you an opportunity to have a look at the beauty of flora, fauna, the diverse demography, beautiful mountain ranges, the raging Trishuli, Marshyangdi Rivers and plenty of rivulets along the way.
 As soon as you reach Pokhara, you will be transferred to a hotel.

 Overnight at a Hotel.
 Breakfast included.

-After breakfast we head out for Kande on a jeep.
-The drive to Kande where our trek begins is of 1 hour.
+After breakfast we head out for Kande on tourist vehicle.
+The drive to Kande where our trek begins is of one and half hour.
 As we reach there, we begin our trek on the beautiful trail and walk upwards to the Australian Base Camp for about 3 hours.
-Australian Camp is a beautiful village best known, where on a clear day you can see an unobstructed view of the Himalayan Mountains of Annapurna range, Machhapuchhre, Manaslu range and also beautiful green hills.
+Australian Camp is a beautiful village best known, where on a clear day you can see an unobstructed view of the Himalayan Mountains of Annapurna range, Machhapuchhre, Nilgiri, Himchuli, Manaslu range and also beautiful green hills.

 Overnight at a Guesthouse.
 Breakfast, lunch and dinner included.

 Day 04 – Trek to Forest Camp (2600 m) – 6 to 7 hours.